MinaMoazami/powerbi-customer-churn-analysis/docs/Churn_Analysis_Documentation.md

 # 📄 Customer Churn Analysis in Power BI

 ## 🧩 Project Overview
-This Power BI case study explores customer churn behavior in a fictional telecom company named **Databel**.
+This Power BI case study explores customer churn behavior in a telecom company named **Databel**.
 The goal is to identify churn rates, uncover patterns, and propose data-driven strategies to minimize customer loss.
 The project was completed through the DataCamp platform and combines analytical thinking with practical dashboard design.

 ---